ianhorswill/DPGD/Source/40 Background/20 Mathematics/10 Basic objects of mathematics/60 Relations/60 Homogeneous relations.md

 * $$aRb$$ if and only if $$bRa$$
 * $$R=R^{-1}$$

-You would expect antisymmetry to be the opposite, that if $$aRb$$ is true then $$bRa$$ must be false and vice-versa.
-The problem with that is that then $$aRa$$ can never be true, i.e. that definition of antisymmetry would force the relation to *also* be antireflexive.
+You would expect anti-symmetry to be the opposite, that if $$aRb$$ is true then $$bRa$$ must be false and vice versa.
+The problem with that is that then $$aRa$$ can never be true, i.e. that definition of anti-symmetry would force the relation to *also* be anti-reflexive.

 So instead we define $$R$$ to be **antisymmetric** if for all $$a,b\in A$$ $$aRb$$ and $$bRa$$ can only be true when $$a=b$$.